luisreyes/SplitviewJs/README.md

 ```

 ####DISCLAIMER
-This is still work in progress.
 Not all features have been implemented and it has not been tested on older browsers at all.

 ####LICENSE
 The MIT License (MIT)